Free Kitchen Hacks eBook

 And while you can absolutely use any kind of whiskey and still get a delicious drink here, the extra sweetness in bourbon makes it the perfect whiskey for your Aperol Old Fashioned.
 I usually go for Maker’s Mark.

-Whiskey ice is basically a big block of ice that is used in place of a bunch of smaller pieces of ice.
+I also like to use whiskey ice, which is just a big block of ice that is used instead of a bunch of smaller pieces of ice.
 Because of its size, it melts a lot slower than your average cube.

 Slow-melting ice is always best for any cocktails that are intended for slow sipping and savoring, like this Aperol Old Fashioned.